-Undifferentiated pleomorphic sarcoma (UPS), formerly referred to as malignant fibrous histiocytoma, is a type of soft tissue cancer.
-The word "undifferentiated" in undifferentiated pleomorphic sarcoma means that the cells don't resemble the body tissues in which they develop.
+The name undifferentiated pleomorphic sarcoma comes from the way the cancer cells appear under the microscope.
+Undifferentiated means the cells don't look like the body tissues in which they develop.
 The cancer is called pleomorphic (plee-o-MOR-fik) because the cells grow in multiple shapes and sizes.

 When to see a doctor

-Make an appointment with a doctor if you develop any signs or symptoms that seem unusual or that worry you:
+Make an appointment with a doctor if you develop any persistent signs or symptoms that worry you.